 She previously worked with the Urban Design Research Institute in India to document and analyze government policy initiatives for the supply of housing in the country since its independence in 1947.

-Sanjana is a graduate of Cornell University where she earned her Masters in City and Regional Planning with a concentration in International Planning and Development.
+Sanjana is a graduate of Cornell University where she earned her Master’s in City and Regional Planning with a concentration in International Planning and Development.
 There, she conducted research on common-property resource management to increase the climate resilience of indigenous fishing villages along the coast of Mumbai.
-Sanjana earned her Bachelors of Architecture in India and has worked with the Urban Design Research Institute on a research project documenting and analyzing government policy initiatives for the supply of housing in India since its independence in 1947.
+She also holds a Bachelor of Architecture from Mumbai University in India.

 She speaks Hindi natively and English proficiently.
 When she is not supporting AHI’s housing consulting activities, Sanjana likes to host and cook for friends and family.